core-wg/oscore/draft-ietf-core-object-security.md

 A client receiving a response containing the OSCORE option SHALL perform the following steps:

-1. Process Outer Block options according to {{RFC7959}}, until all blocks of the OSCORE message have been received (see {{block-options}}).

-2. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
+1. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
 For example, ETag Outer option is discarded, as well as Max-Age Outer option.

-3. Retrieve the Recipient Context associated with the Token.
+2. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 10.

-4. Compose the Additional Authenticated Data, as described in {{AAD}}.
+3. Compose the Additional Authenticated Data, as described in {{AAD}}.

-5. Compute the AEAD nonce
+4. Compute the AEAD nonce

     * If the Partial IV are not present in the response, the nonce from the request is used.

     * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

-6. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
+5. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)
 If decryption fails, then go to 10.

-7. Delete the attribute-value pair (Token, {Security Context, PIV}).
+6. Delete the attribute-value pair (Token, {Security Context, PIV}).

-8. Add decrypted Code, options and payload to the decrypted request.
+7. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.

-9. The decrypted CoAP response is processed according to {{RFC7252}}.
+8. The decrypted CoAP response is processed according to {{RFC7252}}.

-10. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+9. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

+### Processing Block-wise

+If Block-wise is implemented and present in the request then insert the following step before step 1 of {{ver-res}}:

+A. Process Outer Block options according to {{RFC7959}}, until all blocks of the OSCORE message have been received (see {{block-options}}).

 ### Processing Observe